civol/HDLRuby/README.md

 end
 ```

-For example, in the code bellow, signal `sig` is not accessible from outside the additional inner scope of system `sys`
+For example, in the code bellow signal `sig` is not accessible from outside the additional inner scope of system `sys`

 ```ruby
 system :sys do